Pick your app

 Merge data

-When you use update, you overwrite the entire entity.
+When you update an attribute, you overwrite it.
 This is fine for updating values of strings, numbers, and booleans.
 But if you use update to overwrite json objects you may encounter two problems:

 1. You lose any data you didn't specify.